compsciencelab/pytorchrl/code_examples/train_genchem/ppo/README.md

     from myscript import my_scoring_function as scoring_function

-Second, remove all the optional keywords from the default scoring_function output in line 55 and replace them by the optional keywords of the custom scoring function

-For example if your scoring function has an output as follows
+Second, remove all the optional keywords from the default scoring_function output in line 55 and replace them by the optional keywords of the custom scoring function.
+For example, if your scoring function has an output as follows

     output = {
         "reward": 0.85,